ISL: Sandesh Jhingan sparks controversy with 'played with women' comment

 #BringBack21

-Some of the Kerala Blasters faithful also started a hastag #BringBack21, urging the club management to bring back the retired number 21 jersey after Jhingan had left the club.
+Some of the Kerala Blasters faithful also started a hashtag #BringBack21, urging the club management to bring back the retired number 21 jersey after Jhingan had left the club.

 Jhingan had been a part of Kerala Blasters since the very first edition of ISL and played 76 matches for the Kochi-based side.
 He had two years remaining on his contract, yet he left the club after reaching a mutual settlement to join ATK Mohun Bagan in 2020.